ltratt/pizauth/README.md

 and configure software to request OAuth2 tokens with `pizauth show officesmtp`.
-The first time that `pizauth show officesmtp` is executed, it will print an error to stderr that includes an authorisation URL:
+The first time that `pizauth show officesmtp` is executed, it will print an error to stderr that includes an authorisation URL (and, if `auth_notify_cmd` is set, it will also execute that command):

 ```
 $ pizauth show officesmtp